-

 - -x Clear internal tile cache after writing a complete row of tiles to output file.
 Add this if memory becomes an issue

-It is also possible to access SNAP functionalities from Python with the snappy library.
+It is also possible to access SNAP functionalities from Python.

 SNAP 8.0